 - Understand the cultural and spiritual meaning of religion and belief for people (including religious and non-religious beliefs) in order to foster personal reflection, inquiry, and development for citizenship.

-On this basis, religious literacy is a form of citizenship education that develops the attitude, skills, and knowledge students need to recognize and respect the religious and non-religious other (Jackson, 1997, 2004; Miedema, 2014; Moore, 2007; Prothero, 2007).
+On this basis, religious literacy is a form of citizenship education that develops the attitude, skills, and knowledge students need to recognize and respect the religious and non-religious other (see the work of Adam Dinham, Robert Jackson, Siebren Miedema, Diane Moore, Stephen Prothero, and others, for more info).
 A clear summary of religious literacy as a form of citizenship education is shared here.

-Several valuable and informative resources are available to help one become more religiously literate.
+Several valuable and informative online resources are available to help one become more religiously literate too.

 To increase your own religious literacy, visit one of the resource pages to learn more: